uhuohuy/DLRGeoTweet/README.md

 To access the full dataset, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd7m2F1Hw7CAir0r2WkfItOROlVwhasQNMwQTKTPXbCgzjD0w/viewform?usp=sf_link).
 Alternatively, you can download a subset containing 250 tweets from [this folder](https://drive.google.com/drive/folders/1nMDdxGi8qB-Q-JXt4NvOuNSjkb4YGEcg?usp=sharing).

+**Note**: Due to some reasons, the OSM ID and Place ID for the same object in official OSM data might change.
+This means that using the provided OSM ID or Place ID in the annotated data might retrieve the wrong object when using Nominatim.
+We are still working on resolving this issue.

 # Citation

 If you use DLRGeoTweet, please cite the following publication: